Tips for the Back Office

 The Show all drivers check box is used to give you a full list of all your drivers.
 This includes drivers from all your Driver Bases and drivers who have left your employment. (i.e you have entered a Driver End Date prior to today.)

 Drivers using Work Diary Mate for Mobile, can synchronise their data automatically from their mobile devices directly into our Work Diary Mate for the Back Office software.
 Click here for more information on how to set this up.

 This feature allows you to clone a driver record so you can forward plan for a driver.
 This is useful if you have drivers that are being synchronised from their mobile devices, where you are unable to edit their work/rest hours.

 You cannot delete drivers from the Back Office but you can make them inactive.
 To do this go to the Maintain Driver option, select your driver and enter in an end date in their driver record.
 They will no longer appear in your drop down list of drivers.

-You only get charged for drivers that have been accessed in a given month, so you can have unlimited drivers in the system and you will not be charged for inactive drivers.
+You only get charged for drivers that have been accessed or are active in a given month, so you can have unlimited drivers in the system and you will not be charged for inactive drivers unless they are accessed during the month.
 Should you need to access the inactive driver record, simply check the “Show All Drivers” checkbox and all inactive drivers will be included in the drop list of drivers.